-- 1: there is an income limit.
+- There is an income limit.
 If you make over a certain amount of income, you can’t pick this glass

-- 2: there’s a limit to how much you can fill up this glass each year.
-You can only buy $5,500 worth of juice to go in this glass each year if you’re younger than 50.
+- There’s a limit to how much you can fill up this glass each year.
+You can only buy $5,500 worth of juice ($6,000 starting in 2019!) to go in this glass each year if you’re younger than 50.
 Even if you can afford $7,000 of delicious juice.

 These blends of juice represent the funds that you pick.
 In this example, we’ll specifically use Index Funds (see this article for a more detailed description of Index Funds).
 For the rest of this article on juice, we’re going to talk about investing in the stock market, specifically.

-You might also pick the “Small Fruit Smoothie” which would be a mix of only small fruit.
+You might also pick the “Small Fruit Smoothie,” which would be a mix of only small fruit.
 No bananas or pineapples in here.
-That would be picking something like a small-cap (code for small company) index fund.
+That would be picking something like a small-cap (investing code for small company) index fund.

-There’s the “International Cooler” which only blends fruit and vegetables not grow in the US.
-Or the “Tech” which only blends fruit and vegetables grown GMO or by tech companies.
+There’s the “International Cooler,” which only blends fruit and vegetables not grown in the US.
+Or the “Tech,” which only blends GMO fruit and vegetables or those grown by tech companies.

 Some blends have performed really well in the past.
-These blends might include traditional fruit and vegetables like apples & bananas.
-Some blends are rising stars (like blends with the “superfood” acai) – they don’t have a long history but could have a strong performance in the future.
+These blends might include traditional fruit and vegetables like apples and bananas.
+Some blends are rising stars, like blends with the “superfood” acai—they don’t have a long history but could have a strong performance in the future.

-Just like juice blends, there are so many different funds.
-Understanding how well each blend has performed and how likely it will be to continue performing well in the future is one part of your decision to buy.
+Just like juice blends, there are countless different funds.
+Understanding how well each blend has performed in the past and how well it is expected to perform in the future is one part of your decision to buy.

 You may have guessed by now that the fruit or vegetable that goes into the blend is the individual company stock.
 One type of fruit or vegetable represents one company.

-One of my favorite juice spots in London has two options for your juice: you can buy pre-bottled juice that you can grab from the fridge or you can stand in line and wait for a custom blended juice for the barista.
-I always grab the bottled juice because it’s cheaper and it does the same thing as the barista blended juice.
+One of my favorite juice spots in London has two options for your juice: you can grab pre-bottled juice from the fridge or you can stand in line and wait for a custom blended juice from the barista.
+I always grab the bottled juice because it’s cheaper and it does the same thing as the barista-blended juice.

 You may have heard of the terms “active” or “passive” investments.
 When you’re picking a fund (your juice) you can either go with an actively managed mutual fund or a passive index fund.

 What’s even more interesting is that studies show the juice you order from the barista (the actively managed mutual fund) doesn’t perform any better than the juice you pick up off the shelf (the passive index fund).
-You can read a summary of one of the studies from Morningstar here.
+Want to learn more?
+Check out a summary of one of the studies from Morningstar.